kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 TLSRoute is for multiplexing TLS connections, discriminated via SNI.
 It's intended for where you want to use the SNI as the main routing method, and are not interested in properties of the higher-level protocols like HTTP.
-The byte stream of the connection is proxied without any inspection to the backend when using a `Passthrough` TLS listener, or being __TLS Terminated__ by the proxy when  using a `Terminate` TLS listener.
-In the later case, the proxy may re-encrypt the traffic to the backend in cases like a `BackendTLSPolicy` is applied.
+When using a `Passthrough` TLS listener, the encrypted byte stream of the connection is proxied directly to the backend destination (which is then responsible for decrypting the stream) without any introspection beyond the TLS metadata.
+When using a `Terminate` TLS listener, encryption is removed at the gateway to "unwrap" the connection, allowing traffic inspection and routing based on attributes of the inner request payload.
+In this latter case, the gateway may be configured to re-encrypt the traffic before sending it on to the backend, such as when a `BackendTLSPolicy` has been applied to the destination.

 #### TCPRoute and UDPRoute